jteerice/jteerice.github.io/_posts/2023-02-28-pwnable_kr-input2.md

 To accomplish this, we can utilize pipes.

 ##### Pipe
 Pipes are a mechanism for interprocess communication.
 When you use the ```|``` symbol in a shell, you are creating a pipe from the preceding process to the following process.
-A pipe reads input from one end and writes output on the other.
-To create a pipe, we can utilize the ```pipe``` system call.More information on creating pipes in the C language can be found [here](https://tldp.org/LDP/lpg/node11.html).
+A pipe writes input on one end and reads output from the other.
+To create a pipe, we can utilize the ```pipe``` system call.
+More information on creating pipes in the C language can be found [here](https://tldp.org/LDP/lpg/node11.html).

 The ```pipe``` system call takes a single argument which is an array of two integers.
 The return value is an array of two integers which represent the input (read) and output (write) ends of the pipe.